 - For convenience in this test, "requireHttps" is false.
 In production environments, set it to true.
 So that you see the delegated authorization process when you make a request, "requireLogin" has the default value true. - The target for storing authorization state information is \${attributes.openid}.
-This is where subsequent filters and handlers can find access tokens and user information.
+This is where subsequent filters and handlers can find access tokens and user information. - 3.
+Test the setup: - a.

-- a.
 If you are logged in to AM, log out and clear any cookies. - b.
-Go to http://ig.example.com:8080/home/id_token $^{\square}$.
+Go to http://ig.example.com:8080/home/id\token[2].